undying-cipher/github-actions-tutorial/README.md

 This repository is based on [**TechWorld with Nana's** GitHub Actions tutorial](https://www.youtube.com/watch?v=R8_veQiYBjI).

 ## C++23 CBA Sample Project
-The sample is a simple program using component-based-architecture (CBA).
+The sample is a simple program using component-based architecture (CBA).
 The goal is to automatically build (CMake), test (GTest), and deploy (GitHub releases) this C++ sample project.

 ![image](https://github.com/user-attachments/assets/1b25baf7-dbeb-4a75-8be9-49fc179ac6f7)

 ## Introduction — GitHub Actions